openflighthpc/concertim-cluster-builder/README.md

 docker compose up
 ```

 Finally, copy across the example cluster type definitions.
+See [installing
+example cluster types](#installing-example-cluster-types) below.

+### Installing example cluster types

+When the service first starts it will create the expected directory hierarchy
+in its instance directory.
+Once it has done so, you can copy across the
+example cluster type definitions and their HOT templates.

 ```
+for i in examples/cluster-types/* ; do
+  ln -s ../../${i} instance/cluster-types-enabled/ done

-for i in cluster-types-examples/* ; do ln -s ../../${i} instance/cluster-types-enabled/ done
+for i in examples/hot/* ; do
+  ln -s ../../${i} instance/hot/ done
 ```